-With an L-shaped computer desk you can dramatically expand your workspace without taking up much more room than your old desk.
+An L-shaped computer desk can dramatically expand your workspace without taking up much more room than your old desk.
 Put an L-shaped desk in the corner and you'll find yourself with more room to work as well as plenty of space for your all your design gear.

-An L-shaped computer desk can also help you keep your workspace tidy; the best models can provide you with cupboards, drawers and shelves so that your desktop isn't constantly littered with notepads, pens and other bits and bobs.
+An L-shaped computer desk can also help you keep your workspace tidy; the best models include cupboards, drawers and shelves so that your desktop isn't constantly littered with notepads, pens and other bits and bobs.
 You can even get extras such as storage for a tower PC and keyboard trays that slide under the desktop when you're not working.

-There are loads of options to choose from, but to make life easier we've already picked out the best L-shaped computer desks available now.
+There are loads of options to choose from, but to make life easier we've already picked out the best L-shaped computer desks available now in both the US and the UK.
 For more desks that aren't L-shaped, see our guide to the best desk for designers, and don't forget to check out the best office chairs too.
+Once you have your new L-shaped desk set up, you'll want to know how to adjust your monitor for optimal comfort and productivity.

 The best L-shaped computer desks: US

 Looking for a simple L-shaped computer desk?
-This one from Flash Furniture should be just the ticket.
+This Flash Furniture Glass L-Shape Desk should be just the ticket.
 It's a beautifully minimal design, with a tempered glass top supported by a steel frame, and plenty of room for all your studio equipment.

 It'll hold up to 110lbs of kit so can happily accommodate a couple of monitors and more besides, and its self-levelling floor glides ensure that the whole thing stays steady.
 The lack of drawers or shelves might be an issue for some, but there's plenty of room underneath for you to put a storage cabinet.

-For a versatile and compact L-shaped computer desk that helps you keep things tidy, look no further than Ikea's MICKE.
-It's a corner workstation that's designed to provide maximum function in minimal space, and that means a set of shelves that you can adjust to to provide the best storage options for you.
+For a versatile and compact L-shaped computer desk that helps you keep things tidy, look no further than the Ikea MICKE.
+It's designed to provide maximum function in minimal space, and that means a set of shelves that you can adjust to to provide the best storage options for you.

 There's also a built-in cable outlet so that you can keep cables and sockets tidy but close at hand.
 One of the smaller desk options here, it's nevertheless perfectly formed.

 Need to accommodate lots of monitors?
-This L-shaped gaming desk from Casaottima will happily hold them all.
+This Casaottima L-Shaped Gaming Desk will happily hold them all.
 It's designed to hold three or four monitors, and it even comes with a monitor shelf that can be fitted to either side; perfect for putting a laptop at eye-level without the need for a laptop stand.

 The Casaottima's X-shaped frame provides plenty of stable support and looks great, while the desktop is waterproof, scratch and heat-resistant and designed for durability.

-This is a wonderfully versatile L-shaped computer desk.
+The Teraves Reversible L-Shaped Desk is wonderfully versatile.
 Its reversible design means that you can set it up to match the layout of your studio, and it comes with a pair of open shelves that you can use for storage.
 As a handy extra it also comes with a floor stand for your computer; ideal if you prefer to work with a tower PC rather than an iMac or laptop.

 The desk can hold up to 110lbs, which should be more than enough for all your kit, and it's available in either black oak or dark teak.

-Treat your studio to a bit of luxury with this solid and imposing L-shaped desk from Sauder's Palladia collection.
+Treat your studio to a bit of luxury with this solid and imposing Sauder Palladia L-Shaped Desk.
 Made from environmentally-friendly engineered wood, it's loaded with features including a storage area for a tower PC, a slide-out shelf for your keyboard, plus extra drawers including a full-size file drawer for stashing important documents.

 It's available in three finishes: vintage oak, wind oak and cherry, and while it's one of the most expensive options here, it's definitely worth it if you want to give your work area a touch of class.